Paris Place de la Nation Square

-This is like a large roundabout or intersection with numerous roads converging on the historical square that originally had a throne in it, then a guillotine during the French Revolution and lastly an impressive statue you can still admire today.
+This is like a large roundabout or intersection with numerous roads converging on this historical Paris square that originally had a throne in it, then a guillotine during the French Revolution and lastly an impressive statue you can still admire today.

 Place de la Nation Paris

-Yet it has also been the stage for a concert in the 1960s that attracted over 150,000 people, but is also often a starting or finishing point for major demonstrations, just like the Charlie Hebdo rally that took place in the January of 2015 from the Place de la Replublique finishing at the Place de la Nation.
+Yet it has also been the stage for a concert in the 1960s that attracted over 150,000 people, but is also often a starting or finishing point for major demonstrations, just like the Charlie Hebdo rally that took place in the January of 2015 from the Place de la Replublique finishing at the Paris Place de la Nation Square.

 Now this square in Paris is actually circular and is located on the borders of the 11th and the 12th Arrondissements, and it is like a giant roundabout or intersection with numerous roads converging on it, like the Avenue du Trone that goes to the Porte de Vincennes, and on to the Bois de Vincennes.